Public-Tree-Map/public-tree-map/README.md

 # street-tree-map

-Street Tree Map use open datasets to document publicly owned street trees + landmark trees in Santa Monica, California.
-Please see below for more information about our data sources and our project.
+Street Tree Map uses open datasets to document publicly owned street trees + landmark trees in Santa Monica, California.
+Please see below for more information about the data sources and project.

 We primarily use:
 - Flask